 Explore natural wonders

 Imagine a uni experience where you could study on campus through the week and go on weekend micro-adventures to snowfields, mountains or the beach.
-CSU’s regional campuses are located within short distance to some of Australia’s most impressive attractions such as the Snowy Mountains, Kanangra-Boyd National Park, the Murrumbidgee and Murray rivers, Port Macquarie surf beaches and more.
+CSU’s regional campuses are located within short distance to some of Australia’s most impressive attractions.
+These include the Snowy Mountains, Kanangra-Boyd National Park, the Murrumbidgee and Murray rivers, Port Macquarie surf beaches and more.
 You’ll own the no-filter hashtag in no time with all this natural beauty in your backyard.

 More clean country air, less pollution